lob/lob-openapi/README.md

             └── list.yml
 ```

+Attribute: any property which is not of type `object` (for example, a `string` ID)
+Model: any property that is an object (for example, an address or a verification)

 ### Bundled spec

 A lot of tooling for working with OpenAPI specs does not support the full